 Teachers have collaboration time each Wednesday.
-Typically, there are monthly meetings of the instructional staff, and the weekly professional learning groups are directed by teacher leaders.
-Teachers attend collaboration at EMS or CHS in order to offer increased communication between the two schools.
+Typically, there are monthly meetings of the entire district instructional staff, and the weekly professional learning groups are directed by teacher leaders.
+Teachers attend collaboration at BPS in order to offer increased communication between the two schools.
 Home School staff meetings are held monthly.